aidantr/FuzzyCRegression.jl/docs/src/package.md

 - `residuals`: vector of residuals from the fitted model, using modal group membership
 - `stderror`: standard errors of the coefficients
 - `vcov`: variance-covariance matrix of the coefficient estimates

+## Example

+We illustrate the package's functionality on simulated data.
+We first consider estimating grouped fixed effects with no controls and then plotting their distribution.